Equal Access: Universal Design of Your Presentation

 - On visuals (e.g., projected slides):

 - use background and text colors that are high in contrast and avoid combinations difficult for people who are color blind to read.
-Do not use color as the only method for distinguishing information.
+Do not use color as the only method for conveying information.

 - avoid presenting images of complex charts or tables.